dotnet/csharpstandard/standard/expressions.md

 > *Example*: Thus, if the example is changed to capture the iteration variable itself:
 >
 > <!-- Example: {template:"standalone-console", name:"InstantiationOfLocalVariables5", inferOutput: true} -->
-> <!-- Maintenance Note: A version of this delegate type exists in additional-files as "DvoidNoArgs.cs".
-As such, certain changes to this type definition might need to be reflected in that file, in which case, *all* examples using that file should be tested. -->
 > ```csharp
 > delegate void D();
 >